 Honors courses are usually taught in small, intimate settings where students participate in a deeper exploration of topics presented by our world-class faculty and distinguished visiting scholars.
 The Honors College experience will extend beyond the classroom into the community (through service learning and internships) and into the world (through opportunities for travel and study abroad).

 Renewable scholarship support for every major is available for students who apply early.
-DNIMAS students are supported by a full, four-year scholarship/grant-in-aid that is renewed on an annual basis.
+DNIMAS students are supported by a full, four-year scholarship/grant aid that is renewed on an annual basis.
 Parsons and DSHP Scholars are eligible for partial to full scholarships covering tuition and fees.
-Students receiving Presidential, Provost, or Dean’s Scholarships must participate in the Honors College, as must students receiving Academic Success Grants, W L Craig awards, Barnes and Noble awards, Norfolk 17 awards, and certain designated College or School awards.
+Students receiving Presidential or Provost Scholarships must participate in the Honors College, as must students receiving Academic Success Grants, W L Craig awards, Barnes and Noble awards, Norfolk 17 awards, and certain designated College or School awards.

 Advising and Registration